MicrosoftDocs/visualstudio-docs/docs/debugger/memory-windows.md

 2. Under **Debug** > **Windows** > **Memory**, select **Memory 1**, **Memory 2**, **Memory 3**, or **Memory 4**.
 (Some editions of [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] offer only one **Memory** window.)

-## Scroll in the Memory window
+## Move around in the Memory window

-The address space of a computer is very large, and you can easily lose your place by scrolling to a random location in the **Memory** window.
+The address space of a computer is large, and you can easily lose your place by scrolling in the **Memory** window.

 Higher memory addresses appear at the bottom of the window.
 To view a higher address, scroll down.
 To view a lower address, scroll up.

-## Move to a specific Memory location

-You can instantly go to a specified address by using drag-and-drop in the **Memory** window, or by entering the address in the **Address** field.
+You can instantly go to a specified address in the **Memory** window by using drag-and-drop, or by entering the address in the **Address** field.
 The **Address** field accepts alphanumeric addresses and expressions that evaluate to addresses, such as `e.User.NonroamableId`.

-You can force immediate reevaluation of an expression in the **Address** field by selecting the rounded-arrow **Reevaluate Automatically** icon in the toolbar.
+To force immediate re-evaluation of an expression in the **Address** field, select the rounded-arrow **Reevaluate Automatically** icon.

-By default, the **Memory** window treats **Address** expressions as live expressions, which are reevaluated as the app runs.
-Live expressions can be very useful.
-For example, you can use them to view the memory that is touched by a pointer.
+By default, the **Memory** window treats **Address** expressions as live expressions, which are re-evaluated as the app runs.
+Live expressions can be useful; for example, for viewing the memory that is touched by a pointer.

 **To use drag and drop to move to a memory location:**

 1. In any debugger window, select a memory address, or a pointer variable that contains a memory address.

-2. Drag the address or pointer to the **Memory** window.
-The window immediately moves to that location, and the address appears in the **Address** field.
+2. Drag and drop the address or pointer in the **Memory** window.
+That address appears in the **Address** field, and the **Memory** window to show that address at the top.

 **To move to a memory location by entering it in the Address field:**

 - Type or paste the address or expression in the **Address** field and press **Enter**, or choose it from the dropdown in the **Address** field.
-The window moves to that location.
+The **Memory** window immediately shifts to show that address at the top.

 ## Customize the Memory window

 You can customize the way the **Memory** window shows memory contents.

-By default, memory contents appear as one-byte integers in hexadecimal format, and the number of columns is determined automatically by the current width of the window.
+By default, memory contents appear as 1-byte integers in hexadecimal format, and the window width determines the number of columns shown.

 - **To change the format of the memory contents:**